- Leading a missions trip

-A full-time Natural Church Development consultant at EMM provides resources for churches interested in putting together an action plan to increase congregational health.
-This service is offered at no charge to congregations within our supporting network.
+A certified NCD consultant on EMM's staff, Antonio Ulloa, provides resources for churches interested in putting together an action plan to increase congregational health.
+This service is offered at no charge to congregations within EMM's supporting network.

 What makes churches grow?